Olympics swimming schedule: Every event and start time at Paris 2024

 Swimming is one of the most watched sports at the Olympics and its finals are often prime-time viewing in the opening days of the Games, as big names clash again and again across several fiercely competitive events.

-The United States are typically strong in the pool, but the rivalry with Australia is brewing and of the big contests to look out for will be the USA’s Katie Ledecky with Ariarne Titmus renewing their battles across the women’s 400m and 800m freestyle events.
+The United States are typically strong in the pool, but the rivalry with Australia is brewing and of the big contests to look out for will be those involving the USA’s Katie Ledecky and Ariarne Titmus, who struck first in the women’s 400m freestyle on Saturday night.
 France’s Leon Marchand, meanwhile, may become the face of Paris 2024 if he can triumph in his four events, including the men’s 400m individual medley where he has taken Michael Phelps’ world record.

 Here is the full swimming schedule for the 2024 Paris Olympics – and click here for a day-by-day guide to the Games.